 Recent visitors to the house said they were pleasantly surprised by how interesting the tour was, adding that the guides are knowledgeable and do a great job engaging visitors and soliciting questions.

-Dating back to the 18th century, St. Anne's Church in Annapolis has a storied history.
+Dating back to the 18th century, St. Anne's Church has a storied history.
 Its first iteration was the area's first and only chapel.
-Completed in 1704, the chapel was busting at its seams by 1775.
+Completed around 1704, the chapel was busting at its seams by 1775.
 So, it was torn down to make room for a bigger house of worship.
 But the Revolutionary War and its aftershocks delayed the building process, so that the church wasn't finished until 1792.
-But in 1858 a fire ravaged this iteration, so yet another church was raised.
-The next one was completed 1859 and stands today.
+But in 1858 a fire ravaged this iteration, so yet another church was razed.
+The next one, which stands today, was mostly completed in 1859.
 St. Anne's Church is a working Episcopal parish, and its gorgeous stained glass and a handful of other interior touches make it a top sight to see while in Annapolis.

 Even though the Maryland State House doesn't tend to wow visitors with its architecture or exhibits, it is the site of illustrious history.
 In fact, it once served as the capital of the United States for a short stint.
 And it remains the oldest state house that is still in legislative use, and the grounds are quite lovely as well.

-Recent guests agreed that staff and tour guides were pleasant and generous with their time, and more than willing to answer questions about the house and grounds.
+Recent guests agreed that staff and tour guides were pleasant and informative, and more than willing to answer questions about the house and grounds.

 Explore More of Annapolis

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.